mroffe/MagentoToVtex/README.md

 http://magentotovtex.primordia.com.br/

-MagentoToVtex is a simple project to get magento's catalog and bring to your vtex store.
-Have two branches in this repository:
+MagentoToVtex is a simple project to help you migrate your magento's catalog and to your VTEX store.

-Master with the base code, and IncludinSmartFunctions with beta code.
+On this repository, there are two branches: *Master* is the base stable code but also there is *IncludinSmartFunctions* as beta code.

 #Project requirements
 - <a href=http://php.net/downloads.php>PHP 5</a>